marcov/tech-notes/docs/Apps/vim.md

 `:ta TAG-NAME` (aka `tag`): jump to a tag, same as `CTRL-]`.

-When having many instances of the same tag (e.g. function declaration and definition):
+When there are many instances of the same tag and you need to pick one (e.g. function declaration and definition):

 - `:ts TAG-NAME` (aka `tselect`)
 - `:tj TAG-NAME` (aka `tjump`)
 - `g] TAG-NAME`